Tips for successfull online shopping@Model.TitleTagString>

 Successful online shopping

 - Provide credit card information only when the Internet connection is secured with SSL.
-It is recommended that a 128 bit SSL connection be available.
+A 128 bit SSL connection is recommended.

 - Use 'Print Screen' to document purchases and payment confirmations.